alexishachemi/python-telegram-bot_template/README.md

-Main structure of a simple telegram bot in python using Polling and updater.idle.
+Main structure of a simple telegram bot in python using Polling and updater.